PGSafarik/Gorgona/README.md

 ## 1. GENERAL INFO:

-The Gorgona project is intended as a manager and launcher of games under the Linux OS.
-It is written in C++ using the Fox GUI framework.
-Its primary task was to replace the Java application JGameLauncher by Parallel Realities.
-The main motivation was the need to write shell launchers for many games, or the impossibility of sorting games according to certain criteria (e.g. genre).

-At this point, the Gorgon has more or less fulfilled its original goals and in some ways surpassed its original design.
-It includes a Lua interpreter and several built-in functions that allow you to write universal game launchers.
-At the moment, it only allows you to manually insert the game into the list and enter the necessary data about the game.
-Gorgona then places the game in the corresponding section, from where it can then also be launched.
-The list of games can be displayed in two variants (icons and a detailed list).
+The Gorgona program is used to maintain a library of installed games under the Linux operating system, sort them into categories and run them.
+Development Gorgona began sometime around 2015 as a replacement for Parallel Realities' Java application JGameLauncher.
+After a pause of several years, development of the project has resumed.

+The Gorgon program is basically developed in C++ and the GUI is provided by the Fox framework.
+It also includes a Lua interpreter and defines simple APIs that allow you to write plugins to serve specific game requirements.
+The library of game titles is implemented using a markup language
+XML, which the program interacts with via the C++ DOM parser TinyXML.

+Please note that Gorgona is constantly evolving and therefore - outside of the stable releases - may contain unexpected bugs, some of which features of the program may change without warning, or may be discontinued outright.
+Please refer to the user documentation for more information.

 For this project and its parts, names from Greek mythology are used
   * Gorgona – Game manager
   * Morfeus – Univerzal GUI game launch.

+## 2. FEATURES
+  * Insert, edit and removed a game titles on The game library
+  * Assigning a library item to a user-defined category
+  * The game title library is implemented using XML, so no special tools are required to browse and edit it.
+  * Gorgona offers plugins to handle the launch of specific games.

 ## 2. COMPILATION AND INSTALLATION:
 *Dependecies:*
   * [Foxtoolkit 1.7.76](http://fox-toolkit.org/ftp/fox-1.7.76.tar.gz)